Luxadevi/Ollama-Companion/README.md

 - **CURL Command Creation**: Generate specific CURL commands for model interactions.
 - **Manual Model Setup**: Directly create models with custom content and streaming.
 - **Log File Handling**: Manage system logs for operational clarity.

+## Coming Features in the Near Future

+- **ChatUI with Custom Parameters**: An interactive ChatUI allowing for custom parameters to be set for each chat, enhancing user control and interaction flexibility.
+- **Model Push Functionality**: A feature to push models directly from the interface, streamlining the process of model management.
+- **Quantization and Automatic Push to GGUF and HuggingFace**: Automatically quantize different models and seamlessly push them to Ollama/HuggingFace repositories.
+- **Embedding Generation**: Integrate the ability to generate embeddings, providing more depth to model interactions.
+- **UI Improvement**: Add more general styling and colorscheme for the best readability

 ## Getting Started